-Brass rail manufacturers are numerous and include: Aristocraft, USA Trains, H&R Trains, AML
+Brass rail manufacturers are numerous and include: Aristocraft (now out of business but rail can still be found), USA Trains, H&R Trains, AML

 This is an alternate rail type used primarily for battery power only layouts due to its very poor ability to transfer electrical power.
 Aluminum rail costs ~$3.00/ft so it can save money on the overall deployment of a layout.
 Aluminum is even softer than brass which makes it more susceptible to damage and wear.

 Some have tried using Aluminum for track powered layouts and have had very poor results so it is only recommended for battery powered deployments. (see Track_or_Battery_Power for more information)

 Aluminum rail manufacturers include: Aristocraft (now out of business but rail can still be found), AML among others